-Do ideas of liking and experienced liking reflect merely two ways of measuring the same evaluative construct, or do they differ in meaningful ways?
+Do ideas about liking versus experiences of liking reflect merely two ways of measuring the same evaluative construct, or do they differ in meaningful ways?

 Empathy is widely considered to be a moral virtue, but do people always see empathizers positively?

-The challenge of connecting abstract ideas with concrete experiences not only exists in the everyday phenomena that psychologists study, but also in the research process itself: Researchers’ ideas (and ideals) about the analytic methods they use might not match how they experience and use those methods in practice.
-Abstract guidelines on research practices (e.g., increase statistical power, minimize false positive rates) often fail to translate into concrete practice when researchers confront barriers such as resource constraints or lack of user-friendly statistical tools.
-As a result, researchers might end up relying on suboptimal methods or even draw inaccurate inferences (e.g., committing a Type II error based on underpowered studies).
-My research program on statistical methodology seeks to connect abstract ideals of research practice to the concrete and often messy reality of doing research.
-I approach this work with a specific focus on identifying practical solutions that balance multiple research goals and providing researchers with user-friendly tools.
+The distinction between abstract ideas and concrete experiences not only exists in the phenomena that researchers study, but also in the research process itself: How psychologists think about analytic methods may not connect with how they experience and use those methods.
+Abstract ideals about research practices (e.g., increase statistical power) often fail to translate into concrete practice due to barriers such as resource constraints or lack of accessible tools.
+As a result, researchers might end up relying on suboptimal methods or even drawing inaccurate inferences (e.g., making Type II errors based on underpowered studies).
+Importantly, disparities in access to resources could exacerbate this problem.
+I explore how researchers can better connect their abstract ideas about research practice to the concrete and often messy reality of doing research, and I develop free, open-access tools for this purpose.

-SEM has become increasingly popular in psychology, yet confusion remains on how to plan for studies that use SEM to achieve statistical power (especially to detect a target effect within a model, such as a regression coefficient among latent variables).
-What should researchers do?
+SEM has become increasingly popular in psychology, yet confusion remains on how to plan for studies that use SEM to achieve statistical power.
+If only there was a free app that could run power analysis in SEM…oh wait, now there is!